-You do not need to apply for a reduced study load if you are dropping a course with an Academic Penalty (AW) grade after Census Date.
+You do not need to apply for a reduced study load if you are dropping a course with an Academic Penalty (AW) grade after census date.

 Table 1.
-Withdra awal from a Course (D ropping A Co ourse) - Aca ns Deadline Explanation Grade WAM Academic Standing Academic Transcript Fees 1 Census Date (FRIDAY OF WEEK 4) No academic record impact.
+Withdrawal from a Course (Dropping A Course) - Academic and Fee Implications ns Deadline Explanation Grade WAM Academic Standing Academic Transcript Fees 1 Census Date (FRIDAY OF WEEK 4) No academic record impact.
 Student may withdraw without Financial Liability.
-None Not included Not included No grade shown (Course not included on Transcript) Refunde in full.
+None Not included Not included No grade shown (Course not included on Transcript) Refunded in full.
 2 After Census Date but before Academic Withdrawal date.
 (FRIDAY OF WEEK 7) Academic Withdrawal without permission - no academic impact.
-NF grade (no fail) Not included Not included No grade shown (Course not included on Transcript) Student liable for fees.
+NF grade (no fail) Not included Not included No grade shown (Course not included on Transcript) Student is liable for fees.
 3 After Academic Withdrawal date, on or before the Late Academic Withdrawal date. (last official day of teaching in the relevant Teaching Period, i.e. FRIDAY OF WEEK 12) Academic record impact.
 Grade is shown on transcript.
-Student may withdraw without permission.
-AW grade (academic withdrawal) Not included Included AW grade shown (Course included on Transcript) Student liable for fees.
+Student may withdraw without permission. aw grade (academic withdrawal) Not included Included AW grade shown (Course included on Transcript) Student is liable for fees.
 4 After the last day of teaching of the relevant Teaching Period.
 (AFTER FRIDAY OF WEEK 12) Academic record impact.
 Student may not apply for Academic Withdrawal (AW grade).
 Finalised grade confirmed by Course Authority.
 Included Included Final Grade and mark shown.
 (Course included on Transcript).
-Student liable fo fees.
+Student is liable for fees.
 5 After Census Date and up to one year after the term or semester in which the student was enrolled.
 Academic record impact.
 Student may apply withdraw without Financial Liability (and, by extension, Academic Withdrawal).
 Must satisfy HESA criteria.
 PW (Permitted withdrawal) Not included Included The PW grade will not be shown on an academic transcript.
-It will re- main on an academic statement.
-Student not liable for fees
+It will remain on an academic statement.
+Student is not liable for fees